 In addition, organizations who embrace and utilize DISC assessment often benefit from improved communication, less conflict, more effective teams with greater cooperation, improved financial performance, and more.

 Developed by American psychologist Dr. William Moulton Marston, DISC theory is a “method of identifying predictable actions and personality traits within human behavior.”
 Through his research at Harvard University, Dr. Marston arranged these predictable personality traits into four DISC personality types.

-The Influence style is trusting, active and accepting.
-This describes people who are outgoing and lively, enthusiastic, optimistic, trusting, persuasive, talkative, impulsive and emotional.
+The Influence style is trusting, active, and accepting.
+This describes people who are outgoing and lively, enthusiastic, optimistic, trusting, persuasive, talkative, impulsive, and emotional.
 This style makes for creative problem solvers who excel at motivating others.
-The Influence style is positive, adept at negotiating conflicts and seeks to make peace.
-Because of a desire for amicability, this style can tend to ignore actual results and not be very detail oriented.
-This style is motivated by praise and acceptance, prefers a friendly environment free of too many rules and differs to other people to handle thorny details.
+The Influence style is positive, adept at negotiating conflicts, and seeks to make peace.
+Because of a desire for amicability, this style can tend to ignore actual results and not be very detail-oriented.
+This style is motivated by praise and acceptance, prefers a friendly environment free of too many rules, and differs from other people to handle thorny details.

 The Steadiness style is thoughtful and accepting and describes those who are gentle and patient with others.
 This describes people who are good listeners and team players, people who are steady, predictable, understanding, and reliable.
 This style is compliant with authority, empathetic, and skilled at solving conflict.
 The Steadiness style—as you might guess—is resistant to change and can take a long time to adjust.
 This style is sensitive to criticism, tends to hold a grudge, and has difficulty setting priorities.
 Those with Steadiness as a standout trait are motivated by security, loyalty, and recognition for dependability, and excel in tasks that can be started and finished with visible results.